defano/jmonet/README.md

 #### How can I layer canvases atop one another, or place other UI elements (like buttons and fields) on top of the painted graphics?

 Place the canvas(es) and/or other UI components in a `LayeredPane`.
 Use the `LayeredPane` to control z-order.

+#### My canvas isn't getting garbage collected.
+This library has a memory leak.

+The canvas registers itself as a listener to global event dispatchers so that you don't have to.
+Unfortunately, that means it'll never get cleaned up.

+When you're done with a canvas, call `.dispose()` on the canvas object to allow the JVM to garbage collect it.

 #### What about vector graphic tools (i.e., "draw" apps)?